tap349/tap349.github.io/_posts/2016-03-04-ssh-public-key-authentication.md

 ***UPDATE (2019-07-01)***

-SSH agent is started automatically upon the first usage of `ssh` - no need to setup anything.
+SSH agent is started automatically upon the first usage of `ssh` - there's no need to setup anything.

 ### manual setup